 It was that sailing experience that led me to set my first nautical suspense novel, SURFACE TENSION (2002), on the waterfront in Fort Lauderdale.
 Featuring Florida female tug and salvage captain, Seychelle Sullivan, the first book was followed by CROSS CURRENT (2004) and BITTER END (2005).
 The fourth book in the series, WRECKERS’ KEY was released in February 2007.

 At the end of the 2010-11 academic year, I took the motto of this blog to heart.
 I quit my day job as an English professor at Broward College in Fort Lauderdale (just when they offered me tenure, I said no thanks and took early retirement).
-I am living the dream of full-time cruising on board my 33-foot Caliber Talespinner on my very tiny pension and whatever I can make from my books.
-I’ve gone Indie, parting ways with the big publishing establishment, and I recently published two books on my own: a small collection of four short stories entitled SEA BITCH: Four Tales of Nautical Noir and my first stand-alone sailing thriller set in the Caribbean, CIRCLE OF BONES.
+I was living the dream of full-time cruising on board my 33-foot Caliber Talespinner on my very tiny pension and whatever I made from my books having parted ways with the big publishing establishment.
+I self-published two books on my own: a small collection of four short stories entitled SEA BITCH: Four Tales of Nautical Noir and my first stand-alone sailing thriller set in the Caribbean, CIRCLE OF BONES.

 In 2012 I was offered a publishing deal with Amazon’s mystery/thriller imprint Thomas&Mercer and they reissued CIRCLE OF BONES.
 The sequel to that book, DRAGON’S TRIANGLE came out in June 2014.

 And as for me, I’m no longer a singlehander on my little boat.
 I met Wayne in 2013 and we now sail aboard Learnativity, a 52-foot motor sailor with our family including Barney, the Yorkshire Terror and Ruby, the Wonder Dog.